Raising a child with a set of properly aligned teeth is satisfying to every parent.

 You can prevent this by teaching your child some dental hygiene from the early stages.

-They should know how to brush after every meal from the time their baby teeth start developing.
+They should know how to brush after every meal from when their baby teeth start developing.

-Teaching them the right brushing technique also matters.
+Teaching them the correct brushing technique also matters.

 Bottom Line

-How your child’s teeth develop depends on how you take care of them and how you model good dental hygiene behaviors.
+How your child’s teeth develop depends on how you take care of them and model good dental hygiene behaviors.

-Although some cases might be genetic, regular visits to a dentist will help to control the condition.
+Although some cases might be genetic, regular visits to a dentist will help control the condition.

-Ensure your child follows the right dental routine early enough to avoid misalignment.
+Ensure your child follows the proper dental routine early enough to avoid misalignment.